TommasoSorgente/PanelLib/README.md

 ## Acknowledgments

 This work is partially supported by the project “House of emerging technologies of Matera” (CTEMT) funded by the Ministry of Economic Development of Italy, CUP I14E20000020001.
-D. Cabiddu, M. Mortara, C. Romanengo, and T. Sorgente are members of the RAISE Innovation Ecosystem, funded by the European Union - NextGenerationEU and by the Ministry of University and Research (MUR), National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.5, project ``RAISE - Robotics and AI for Socio-economic Empowerment'' (ECS00000035).
+All authors are members of the RAISE Innovation Ecosystem, funded by the European Union - NextGenerationEU and by the Ministry of University and Research (MUR), National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.5, project ``RAISE - Robotics and AI for Socio-economic Empowerment'' (ECS00000035).
 T. Sorgente is affiliated to the Italian Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS-INdAM).
 We also thank the Genova municipality for the LiDAR data of the city.